christopherwheeler/R_course_project/R_course_github.md

 ![](R_course_github_files/figure-gfm/unnamed-chunk-6-1.png)<!-- --> From
 this cross plot, a few correlations stand out to me a potentially significant…

+## Exploration of the chemistry of wells screened in different units.

 Additionally, as a first pass I want to look at differences among wells screened in different geologic units.
 First I need to do some